MateoBitar/Outfitly-API/README.md

       ```

 4. **Initialize the Database**:
-   Use the database schema file provided (if available) to create tables and initialize your MySQL database.
+   Use the database schema file provided (Outfitly(DB)) to create tables and initialize your MySQL database.

 ### Usage
 To start the server, run: